Hido1994/madmp/README.md

 To configure dataverse and our application to communicate with each other we have to modify some configurations on both sides.

 ## Dataverse
 To configure dataverse to establish the connection with our application we use the api.
-The api is reachable over rest and therefore the `curl` command or a rest client can be used.
+The api is reachable over REST and therefore the `curl` command or a REST client can be used.

 ### Workflow
 To configure the workflow extension the following commands have to be called:
 * Create the workflow
 ```
 export DATAVERSE_ADDRESS="http://localhost:8080"